.. and some practical matters that we find might be of use to you:

 If the tones you’re mixing are similar tones, though, any ratio will work great.

 You might have seen wall bricks applied on floors.
 Many do it, however, wall bricks and floor bricks are produced differently.
 Floor bricks have a more evenly structured surface as opposed to being highly textured and irregular with wall bricks.
 This allows for ease of use when you start placing furniture on the floor.
 All legs of a table, for instance, should touch an even floor so that it sits stable.
 Floor bricks are also thicker than wall bricks, allowing to be installed on spaces that will carry objects much heavier, such as cars.
 If you use bricks for your driveway, you want to make sure they are capable of holding the weight and stress of a car or a truck.
 Our wall bricks have very high compressive strength values, so they will hold up against even extremely heavy objects, but our suggestion is to always use wall bricks for walls and floor bricks for floors.
-(And the photo on the left??
-Oh, that’s just a wall photo flipped to its side 😉 )
+(And the photo above??
+Oh, that’s just a wall photo flipped to its side 😉).

 Feel free to add your mark on your creation.
 Artistic effects such as graffiti is a great way to make a space unique and appealing.
 It’s best to pick light colored brick (white-beige tones) to form the background for your art.
 Do whatever your heart tells you.
 Always remember; there are no rules.